syborg64/Wormhole/docs/beta_test_plan.md

 #### **Scenario 1: First Installation**
 - **Role Involved:** For every role
-- **Objective:** Verify that the process for a new user to start using wormhole is simple and clear.
+- **Objective:** Verify that the new user onboarding process is simple and clear.
 - **Prerequisites:** None
 - **Test Steps:**
   1. Get access to the wormhole documentation and installation page